 So – you start the process by scheduling an appointment with a professional appraiser.
 They come by your house, take a walk around the property, and finally sit down to give you an estimate of your home’s market value.

-Let’s say you’re less than impressed with the figures they come up with.
-Your home was a massive investment, and you’re determined to increase its value before you sell.
+Let’s just say you end up less than impressed with the figures they’ve come up with – there’s no way you’d be willing to sell it for that price.
+This home was a massive investment, and you’re determined to increase its value before you sell.
 How should you go about doing it?

 The benefits of great curb appeal